Choquequirao to Machu Picchu

 There are very basic services here such as cold water showers and bathrooms.
 The second day we descend to the canyon bottom and cross the famous Apurimac river and begin a very difficult (3,000 feet and 3 hours) climb back up the other side.
 A nice rest halfway up in Santa Rosa Bajo with our friend Juan and some fresh cane or papaya juice, and we will be ready to tackle the rest of the climb, which is steep and relentless up to Marampata.
 If you have doubts about your physical ability or the strenuous nature of this trek, be sure to ask us about reserving a saddle horse for this part of the trip – a great way to climb up a steep trail !

-The second evening, after our long day of climbing, we will spend camping near the Incan site of Choquequirao.
+The second evening, after our long day of climbing on Day 2, we will spend camping near the Incan site of Choquequirao.
 Our campsite is gorgeous and overlooks the entire glacial valley of Choquequirau.
 Tomorrow is another long day so we will turn in early after a delicious hot meal so we are ready for the next day.

 Day 3, this is our visit to the site of Choquequirao, or Choquechirau as it is also called, sits near the top of a giant mountain overlooking the Apurimac river.
 This magnificent Inca palace is believed to have been built by the son of Pachacutec, who built Machu Picchu.
 It certainly shares its majestic, mountain top location.
 It also has sight lines as far away as Vilcabamba and is still not even 50% uncovered – the thick jungle vegetation is still hiding many Incan surprises.
 The best part by far, for all of our guests, is the virtually (for now) deserted feel of the site – there are very few other groups that come here, not least because it is a long difficult hike to get here.
 This is the Inca experience dreamt of, but rarely attained, by most trekkers to Machu Picchu via the Inca Trail, so pat yourself on the back for picking this trip.